SESARLab/mfh-dl-performace-testing/thesis.md

 Datasources are time partitioned: each time interval, for example, a month, is called a chunk;  a chunk is additionally partitioned into one or more segments.
 Formally, a *segment* is defined as a collection of rows of data, typically 5–10 million, that span an interval of time [25].
 A segment comprises different files that store various data structures to arrange columns data so that Apache Druid can extract only those needed for a query.
 Depending on the column data type, two compression algorithms, *LZ4* [26] and *Roaring* [27], are used to reduce the cost of storing a column in memory and on disk.
-Deep storage is an external, shared file system accessible by the cluster; Apache Druid uses Deep storage to store segments; typically, in a clustered deployment, Deep storage is a distributed file system like HDFS.
+Deep storage is an external, shared file system accessible by the cluster.
+Apache Druid uses it to store segments; typically, in a clustered deployment, Deep storage is a distributed file system like HDFS or Amazon S3.
+Using a distributed file system to store segments enables Druid to be fault-tolerant by design.
+Even if the cluster is reprovisioned after a network or hardware failure, as long as the data is persisted in the Deep storage, Druid can recover data from it and republish segments to the new Historicals.
+Also, as described in the prior sections, a distributed storage like HDFS, among many other characteristics, guarantee data replication, improving the reliability of the entire system.
-It is important to note that Druid never accesses the Deep storage at query time: Historical processes load segments from the Deep storage when instructed by the Coordinator and serve them from their local disk as well from memory when the Broker requests a query.
+It is important to note that Druid never accesses the Deep storage at query time: Historical processes load segments from the Deep storage when instructed by the Coordinator and serve them from their memory as well from the local disk when the Broker requests a query.

 #### SQL capabilities

 Apache Druid supports two query languages: Druid SQL, a declarative language similar to SQL, and native queries, JSON objects that describe how to filter, group, or aggregate data.
 Apache Druid automatically translates Druid SQL into a native query every time a query hits a Broker.
 Druid SQL capabilities are limited: it only supports `SELECT` queries.
-This means that DDL statements like `CREATE`, `ALTER` or `DROP`, or typical DML statements like `INSERT` and `UPDATE` are not supported.
+This design choice means that DDL statements like `CREATE`, `ALTER` or `DROP`, or typical DML statements like `INSERT` and `UPDATE` are not supported.
 Also, Druid SQL only supports equality `JOIN` between native datasources.

 #### Ingestion